TL;DR

 - Level vs. Decreasing Term: Should your cover stay the same or reduce over time with your mortgage?

 - Writing a Policy in Trust: This is one of the most crucial and under-utilised aspects of life insurance.
-Placing your policy in trust means the payout goes directly to your chosen beneficiaries, avoiding probate (which can take months) and potentially mitigating Inheritance Tax.
+Placing your policy in trust means the claim payment goes directly to your chosen beneficiaries, avoiding probate (which can take months) and potentially mitigating Inheritance Tax.
 This is a service a good broker will provide for free, whereas a solicitor may charge hundreds of pounds.

 Beyond the Standard Products: Specialist Cover Explained